Statistical Advantages of Oblique Randomized Decision Trees and Forests: Selected Proofs

-where we have used the fact that $P_S(A^+)^T = (A^+P_S)^T = ((P_SA)^+)^T$.
-Thus, the diameter of $P_SZ_0$ is controlled by the sum of independent exponential random variables, which is an Erlang distributed random variable Thus, for $r > 0$,
+where we have used the fact that $P_S(A^{-1})^T = (A^{-1}P_S)^T = ((P_SA)^{+})^T$ and $B^+$ denotes the Moore-Penrose pseudoinverse of the matrix $B$.
+Thus, the diameter of $P_SZ_0$ is controlled by the sum of independent exponential random variables, which is an Erlang random variable Thus, the moments of the diameter of $P_SZ_0$ for any $p > 0$ satisfy the upper bound